 The key issues identified through previous projects and by the project team have been grouped into the following themes.

 We’ll start by asking for your input on the key problems on these roads in late May.
-In July, we’ll share options for your feedback.
+Later in the year, we’ll share options for your feedback.
 If you would like to keep in touch with our progress (including when the options are available for public feedback), please sign up for our newsletter updates here.
 Or, if you prefer, follow our Facebook page for updates https://www.facebook.com/getwellymoving/

 The business case, which includes identification of the preferred option will be completed by the end of 2020.
 Once we confirm the preferred option, we’ll be able to start planning the changes from early 2021.

 The Ngauranga / Jarden Mile Interchange is a complex intersection which currently does not have any facilities for people walking or on bikes to cross safely.
 We are looking at how this intersection can be improved for buses, and for people walking and cycling, as part of the project.

 Improving this intersection will also help connections to the Te Ara Tupua (Wellington to Hutt Valley walking and cycling link) project which is currently underway.
 The Ngauranga to Petone section is currently in the consenting and design phase.
 Work has started on the Petone to Melling section with construction of the underpass beneath the rail at Parliament Street due to take place soon.
 You can find out more about this Waka Kotahi NZ Transport Agency project at https://www.nzta.govt.nz/projects/te-ara-tupua/